 Bachelor of Arts in Psychology and in Zoology, Minor in Neuroscience.
 Miami University (2008)

 Discover Small Worlds Research (Plant Pathology 375) CURE.
-Instructor (Spring 2018, Fall 2017).
+Instructor (Fall 2017 – Present).
 UW-Madison.
 Implemented the curriculum of the Tiny Earth network with the aid of founder Jo Handelsman.
 Used scientific teaching principles to encourage students to pursue careers in research by guiding a discovery research experience of soil bacteria’s capacity to produce antibiotic compounds via a series of laboratory techniques.
 Students produce full length research papers, posters, and presentations in parallel with Introductory Biology (Biology 152).

 Human Sexuality (lecture).
 Adjunct Professor (Fall 2017).
 Madison College.
 Administered course materials (lectures, quizzes, activities, assignments).
 The course explored sexual anatomy and physiology, as well as sociocultural factors that affect how sexuality is expressed throughout the life cycle.
 Practical information regarding sexually transmitted diseases, contraception and pregnancy also covered.

 Introductory Zoology (lecture and lab).
-Adjunct Professor (Fall 2016).
+Adjunct Professor (Fall 2016, Fall 2018 – Present).
 Madison College.
 Developed course materials (lectures, quizzes, study guides, daily handouts, exams).
 The course covered general biological principles with an emphasis on cell structure and function, genetics, and vertebrate anatomy and physiology.
 Consideration also given to morphological and behavioral diversity within the animal kingdom and environmental interactions.

 Introductory Biology (Biology 152) Case-based learning style lecture-alternative.
 Teaching Assistant (Spring 2016, Spring 2015).
 UW-Madison.
 Evaluated written responses to case study vignettes aimed to enhance and promote student-guided strategies in learning.
 Worked with professors Eric Kruger and Doug Rouse to develop course goals, materials, and implementation.